The aim of the medical physics department is to improve patient outcomes through innovation and the application of

 In addition, we have a strong track record for research, development and innovation, recognising as we do the important contribution that workforce diversity and inclusion makes to innovation.

-We have a member of staff who acts as an innovation scout within the trust providing assistance to other departments in bringing their ideas to fruition by working closely with the Academic Health Science Network North East and North Cumbria and other academic, national health service, and private organisations within the region.
+We have a members of staff who are actively involved with innovation in the trust providing assistance to other departments in bringing their ideas to fruition by working closely with the Academic Health Science Network North East and North Cumbria and other academic, national health service, and private organisations within the region.